 In 2013 Connie Gallippi founded the BitGive Foundation, which became the first registered NGO accepting bitcoins.
 User who send cryptocurrency to the charity can make use of the real time tracking system to see how it's being used.
 The project is also known for its cooperation with international organisations as well as small charitable firms.
 Connie is confident that she has paved an easy road for charitable organizations and donors to interact.
 BitGive is "vastly improving philanthropic with blockchain technology."
 Connie is also confident that eventually the blockchain technology will become an absolute must for any charity, since the technology is extremely effective.
 It allows for protection against fraud while enabling faster transaction processing.

 In October 2017, BitGive founder announced the launch of a GiveTrack project, a multi-purpose platform for donations based on a blockchain.
 With the help of the service, users can make transfers and then track all other financial transactions around the world.
 Connie claims GiveTrack is different from all other charitable platforms because of its simple to use.
-The platform utilises the bitcoin, and does not work with smart contracts or tokens.
+The platform utilizes the bitcoin, and does not work with smart contracts or tokens.
 GiveTrack users can see where and how the tools are being used, making the work of a charitable projects transparent.

-A UK-based project Alice.si is “a platform that brings transparency to social funding through blockchain technology.”
+A UK-based project Alice.si is "a platform that brings transparency to social funding through blockchain technology."
 In its title, si stands for social impact.
-The Platform built on the ethereum blockchain and allows charitable organisations to build o their donations.
+The Platform built on the ethereum blockchain and allows charitable organizations to build o their donations.
 The platform clearly sets out how the money donated was spend.